 Tuning Up Your Receiver

 Make sure you “get” your reviewers and what they’re saying — no matter how hard it is.
 Don’t question the reasons for the feedback or its validity.
-Instead, try to repeat the feedback as exactly as possible, so they can tell that you absorbed what they said.
-Then you can check to be sure: “It sounds like you meant X” or “I see that you wouldn’t want Y again.”
+Instead, try to repeat the feedback exactly as given, so they can tell that you absorbed what they said.
+Then check to be sure: “It sounds like you meant X” or “I see that you wouldn’t want Y again.”

 If you come across as defensive, your commentators may feel obliged to defend their points instead of considering the relevance or accuracy of your points.
 In fact, they’ll likely feel more confirmed in their views if you “force” them to justify their opinions.